Persie0/Most-Used-Words-Anki-Deck-Creator/README.md

 https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository=
 call it secret `ADD_NEW` and paste the before created access token
 6. go to the GitHub Actions tab of your forked project
-7. go to "Create workflow file" and type in the parameters
+7. go to "Create Decks from directory" and type in the parameters
 8. after more or less time depending on how many word you want to translate, the workflow should upload your Ankidecks to your github repo

 # Language Codes